akapa/escher-request/README.md

 between environments, and your requests will go to the correct destination signed with the correct credentials.

-The plan is to support most of axios's config options.
+The plan is to support most of axios's config options. `url`, `method`, `headers`, `data`, `params` and `paramsSerializer` options are pre-processed, since they have direct impect on the escher signature to be generted.
+All other options are passed down to axios unchanged.
-So far `url, method, headers, timeout, maxContentLength, maxRedirects` is known to work.
-Feel free to experiment with the other ones, they might work (except `params`, that will not work yet for sure).

 #### Request method aliases
 - escherRequest.get(url[, config])